 3. Don’t settle too early or without your lawyer

 Big numbers can put pressure on victims to settle before bringing their personal injury case to court.
 Do not give in to any offers without your lawyer present.
 What seems like a healthy compensation could be lacking depending on the extent of your injury and there could be a higher settlement offer expressed in the courtroom.
 Always seek the advice of your personal injury attorney before making any financial decisions.
+You can also find out more about maximizing your personal injury settlement.

 4. Always consider the long-term effects